Nucleotides: Biosynthesis and Catabolism

 Hypoxanthine-guanine phosphoribosyltransferase is encoded by the HPRT1 gene.
 The HPRT1 gene is located on the X chromosome (Xq26.2–q26.3) and is composed of 9 exons that encode a 218 amino acid protein.

 A critically important enzyme of purine salvage in rapidly dividing cells is adenosine deaminase (ADA) which catalyzes the deamination of adenosine to inosine.
-Deficiency in ADA results in the disorder called severe combined immunodeficiency, SCID (and briefly outlined below).
+Deficiency in ADA results in a form of severe combined immunodeficiency, SCID (and briefly outlined below).

 Additional enzymes are utilized in the salvage of the deoxynucleotides.
 These additional enzymes have overlapping specificities and their activities control the rate limiting phosphorylation of deoxynucleosides.
 These additional enzymes are deoxycytidine kinase, deoxyguanosine kinase, and the two forms of thymidine kinase, one that is cytosolic (TK1) and one that is mitochondrial (TK2).